wenboyi/wenboyi/index.md

 My research focus on human behavior related to music perception and production, with an emphasis on the mechanisms of rhythmic entrainment.
 I am especially intrigued by how rhythmic entrainment facilitates human coordination in motor, physiological, and neural oscillations, and how entrainment can be used as an evaluation and therapeutic tool in health-related applications.

 Beyond academia, I have a deep passion for classical music.
 My journey as a concert pianist began at age five, leading to performances in major concert halls and multiple championships at national and provincial levels in China.
-These experiences have profoundly shaped my interest in music as both an art form and a fundamental perspective on human behavior in science.
+These experiences have profoundly shaped my interest in music as both an art form and a fundamental perspective on human behavior in science, and now you can (frequently) find me in Montreal's Place des Arts auditorium:)

 ## Contact Information